Updated: Apr 6

-The thing I loved learning the most during my permaculture course and whilst studying the soil food web, was that nature is the epitome of efficiency when it comes to balancing and correcting itself.
+Learning permaculture and studying the soil food web taught me that nature is optimal when it comes to balancing and correcting itself with available resources and connections.

 Archaea bacteria are one of the only forms of bacteria we know that can thrive in the harshest of environments, for this reason, they are on a category of their own.